devv-abubakar/devv-abubakar/README.md

 # Hi there! 👋

-I'm Abubakar, a passionate Mobile App Developer based in Pakistan.
+I'm Abubakar, a passionate Android Developer based in Pakistan.
 Welcome to my GitHub profile!

 ## 🔭 What I'm Working On